luftaquila/fsk-energymeter/README.md

 The _drive cable_ should supply `VIN >= 6V` to the device to start as a record mode.

 > [!IMPORTANT]
-> The device performs a zero calibration of the HV voltage and current during the startup sequence.\
+> The device performs a zero calibration of the HV voltage and current during the startup sequence (~700ms).
 > Make sure that the HV voltage and current are at 0V and 0A until the the startup is complete.

 When the zero calibration is finished, the device will continuously measure the HV voltage, HV current, LV voltage and the CPU temperature every 10 ms.